 Our third and final concert this fall semester is bookended by the Austrian-American composer Erich Korngold, famous for establishing the "Hollywood sound."
 One of his first works is "The Snowman."
 BCCM piano faculty and alumnus, Samuel Grodin, will play Mozart’s A Major piano concerto.
 The recently rediscovered Symphony No. 4 by Franz Schmidt was due to be performed in 2019 right as the campus had to close due to Covid.
 We’re happy to finally present this work to the Long Beach community.

 A collaborative concert presented by select students from the Piano Accompanying, Piano Ensemble, and the Piano Chamber Music classes.
 This varied concert features classic repertoire from classical to modern eras.

-Jonathan Talberg, Christine Guter, and Jonathan Arenas, directors
+Jonathan Talberg, Christine Guter, Jonny Arenas, Tyler Berg, and Malcolm McGee, conductors

-Set in the historic sanctuary of First Congregational Church of Long Beach, this traditional concert has thrilled audiences for over five decades.
-Enjoy the majesty of the great Möller organ, the supreme talents of Pacific Handbells, some of CSULB’s finest string players, and, of course, the combined 200 voices of the CSULB choirs!
+Set in the beautifully decorated, historic sanctuary of First Congregational Church of Long Beach, this heart-warming, holiday themed concert has delighted audiences for over five decades.
+Featuring 150 singers, a string orchestra, the majesty of the great Möller organ, the Pacific Bells, and CSULB’s vocal jazz ensembles, this concert kicks off the season like none other.